+- 2.3.1 The Lead Applicant may be any of the following:

+- Employer

-- 2.3.1 The Lead Applicant may be any of the following: - Employer - Nonprofit organization - Registered Apprenticeship Sponsor - Two or four-year institution of higher education - Local Workforce Board - Industry association - Labor union - Local government - Local or regional economic development entity - Other relevant partner entities at Labor's discretion - 2.3.2 The Lead Applicant must be the Fiscal Agent for this Grant. - 2.3.3 If the Lead Applicant is not Maryland-based or does not have a strong presence in Maryland, the proposal must justify this entity's choice for that role.
-In general, a Strategic Industry Partnership that includes out-of-state partners will have to show the benefit to Maryland students, workers and prospective workers as well as Maryland's employers and economy. - 2.3.4 An eligible Strategic Industry Partnership must include at least five employers and representatives from two diverse entities, listed in Section 1.2.25.
+- Nonprofit organization

+- Registered Apprenticeship Sponsor

+- Two or four-year institution of higher education

+- Local Workforce Board

+- Industry association

+- Labor union - Local government - Local or regional economic development entity - Other relevant partner entities at MD Labor's discretion - 2.3.2 The Lead Applicant must be the Fiscal Agent for this Grant. - 2.3.3 If the Lead Applicant is not Maryland-based or does not have a strong presence in Maryland, the proposal must justify this entity's choice for that role.
+In general, a Strategic Industry Partnership that includes out-of-state partners will have to show the benefit to Maryland students, workers and prospective workers as well as Maryland's employers and economy. - 2.3.4 An eligible Strategic Industry Partnership must include at least five employers from the target industry and representatives from two diverse entities.
+Examples of diverse entities are included in Section listed in Section 2.1.3.
 Each entity must be identified in the Strategic Industry Partnership Membership List on the Cover Page of the Narrative (Appendix A).
-If the Lead Applicant represents multiple employers, for instance, an industry association or Registered Apprenticeship Sponsor, five employers must be identified, and submit Letters of Support. - 2.3.5 An entity may be a member of more than one Strategic Industry Partnership.
+If the Lead Applicant represents multiple employers, such as an industry association or Registered Apprenticeship sponsor, five employers must be identified, and submit Letters of Commitment. - 2.3.5 An entity may be a member of more than one Strategic Industry Partnership.